vecnathewhisperd0/nethunter-store-website/_docs/Inclusion_Policy.md

 -   In a [_FUNDING.yml_](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/displaying-a-sponsor-button-in-your-repository#about-funding-files) file included in the project's source code.
 -   On the applications main website.
--   If the software is hosted on GitLab, then it is sufficient that the person requesting donation info to be added to the nethunter-storedata repository is the same user account which manages the application source code.
+-   If the software is hosted on GitLab, then it is sufficient that the person requesting donation info to be added to the nethunter-store-data repository is the same user account which manages the application source code.

 This is to prevent arbitrary people from maliciously changing the donation links of